nickholder6425/SQL-Employee-Tracker/README.md

   ## Installation
   1. When starting off in the terminal, enter 'npm install' to install the node required dependencies.
   2. Configure your MySQL user/password in the server.js.
-  3. Enter the following commands in you MySQL command line to build the database and tables and to seed/populate the needed tables:
+  3. Enter the following commands in your MySQL command line to build the database and tables and to seed/populate the needed tables:
   'mysql -u root -p'
   'SOURCE  db/schema.sql'
   'SOURCE db/seed.sql'
-  4. You'll need to make an '.env' file to handle the MySQL connection.
+  4. Make an '.env' file to handle the MySQL connection.
-  5. To start the Employee Tracker, you need the command 'npm start'.
+  5. To start the Employee Tracker, enter 'npm start'.

   ## Usage
   ![demo of the project]()